McDonnell F-101 Voodoo: F-101A / RF-101G

-The first F-101A was delivered on 2 May 1957 to the 27th Strategic Fighter Wing, which transferred to TAC in July that year, replacing their F-84F Thunderstreak.
-The F-101A was powered by two Pratt & Whitney J57-P-13 turbojets, allowing good acceleration, climb-performance, ease in penetrating the sound barrier in level flight, and a maximum performance of Mach 1.52.
+On 2 May 1957, the first F-101A was delivered to the 27th Strategic Fighter Wing, which transferred to TAC in July that year, replacing their F-84F Thunderstreak.
+The F-101A was powered by two Pratt & Whitney J57-P-13 turbojets, allowing good acceleration, a high rate of climb, ease in penetrating the sound barrier in level flight, and a maximum performance of Mach 1.52.
 The F-101's large internal fuel capacity allowed a range of approximately 3000 mi nonstop.
 The aircraft was fitted with an MA-7 fire-control radar for both air-to-air and air-to-ground use, augmented by a Low Altitude Bombing System (LABS) for delivering nuclear weapons, and was designed to carry a Mk 28 nuclear bomb.
 The original intended payload for the F-101A was the McDonnell Model 96 store, a large fuel/weapons pod similar in concept to that of the Convair B-58 Hustler, but was cancelled in March 1956 before the F-101 entered service.
 Other operational nuclear payloads included the Mk 7, Mk 43, and Mk 57 weapons.
 While theoretically capable of carrying conventional bombs, rockets, or Falcon air-to-air missiles, the Voodoo never used such weapons operationally.
-It was fitted with four 20mm M39 cannon, with one cannon often removed in service to make room for a TACAN beacon-receiver.
+It was fitted with four 20 mm M39 cannon, with one cannon often removed in service to make room for a TACAN beacon-receiver.

 The F-101 set a number of speed records, including: a JF-101A (the ninth F-101A modified as a testbed for the more powerful J-57-P-53 engines of the F-101B) setting a world speed record of 1,207.6 mph (1,943.4 km/h) on 12 December 1957 during "Operation Firewall", beating the previous record of 1,132 mph (1,811 km/h) set by the Fairey Delta 2 in March the previous year.
 The record was then subsequently taken in May 1958 by a Lockheed F-104 Starfighter.
-On 27 November 1957, during "Operation Sun Run," an RF-101C set the Los Angeles-New York City-Los Angeles record in 6 hours 46 minutes, the New York to Los Angeles record in 3 hours, 36 minutes, and the Los Angeles to New York record in 3 hours 7 minutes.
+On 27 November 1957, during "Operation Sun Run," an RF-101C set the Los Angeles-New York City-Los Angeles record in 6 hours and 46 minutes, the New York to Los Angeles record in 3 hours and 36 minutes, and the Los Angeles to New York record in 3 hours and 7 minutes.

-A total of 77 F-101As were built.
-They were gradually withdrawn from service starting in 1966.
+A total of 77 F-101As were built, only 50 of which were ever used operationally while the remainder were used exclusively for experimental work.
+They were gradually withdrawn from USAF service starting in 1966.
 Twenty-nine survivors were converted to RF-101G specifications with a modified nose, housing reconnaissance cameras in place of cannons and radar.
 These served with the Air National Guard through 1972.